-All of our facilities have maintained their environmental permits without exception, since commencing operations 40 years ago and we continue to perform, on average, four to five times better than standards set by the U.S. Environmental Protection Agency.
+All of our facilities have maintained their environmental permits without exception, since commencing operations over 45 years ago and we continue to perform, on average, four to five times better than standards set by the U.S. Environmental Protection Agency.

-- First energy-from-waste plant in U.S. In 1975, Wheelabrator introduced the first large-scale, commercially successful facility in the U.S. when we opened Saugus north of Boston.
+- First waste-to-energy plant in U.S. In 1975, Wheelabrator introduced the first large-scale, commercially successful facility in the U.S. when we opened Saugus north of Boston.

-- First energy-from-waste plant to have a materials recovery facility on site.
-Wheelabrator Falls was the first and only privately owned, energy-from-waste plant to have a materials recovery facility on site.
+- First waste-to-energy plant to have a materials recovery facility on site.
+Wheelabrator Falls was the first and only privately owned, waste-to-energy plant to have a materials recovery facility on site.

 - First to install carbon injection systems.
-Wheelabrator Falls was the first energy-from-waste facility to install a full-scale powder-activated carbon injection system in the U.S. to improve mercury emission control.
+Wheelabrator Falls was the first waste-to-energy facility to install a full-scale powder-activated carbon injection system in the U.S. to improve mercury emission control.

 - First to design the most efficient boiler.
 Wheelabrator Falls has the highest temperature and pressure steam conditions of any municipal solid waste-fired boiler in the world.